Media

 - Many media outlets offer sponsored article options, allowing you to present your event in a detailed, editorial format.

 - Paid advertising on social media platforms like Facebook, Instagram, and LinkedIn can drive traffic to your event page, targeting audiences based on location, interests, and demographics.
+Learn more in the Paid Advertising section.

-- Media Releases: A well-crafted media release is your formal announcement to media outlets, explaining the what, why, when, where, who, and how of your event.
+- Media releases: a well-crafted media release is your formal announcement to media outlets, explaining the what, why, when, where, who, and how of your event.
 Aim to keep it concise (1-2 pages), engaging, and rich with essential information.
 The structure should include:

 - A catchy and informative headline that encapsulates your event.

-- A lead paragraph summarising key details—date, location, theme, and unique features.
+- A lead paragraph summarising key details – date, location, theme, and unique features.

 - A body providing more details on event highlights, noteworthy participants, and any special offerings.
 Include quotes from event organisers or key speakers to add credibility.